How to Find the Apple Watch 7 in Stock

 While some Apple Watch 7 models may not ship until November or later, you might be able to find one available for in-store pickup at Apple or another retailer.

-Some places will have Apple Watch 7 stock on hand on the device’s October 15th release date, but there’s no telling how much inventory each store will have.
+Some stores might have Apple Watch 7 stock on hand, but there’s no telling how much inventory each store will have at any given time.

 If you’re having trouble finding your top choice in stock, you’ll want to track Apple Watch 7 stock at Apple, carriers, and retailers to see if you can find one available for pickup.
 If you’re persistent, there’s a good chance you’ll get the model atop your shopping list.